Lillelid murders

+1997 mass shooting in Tennessee, U.S.

 The Lillelid murders were a series of killings that took place in Greene County, Tennessee, United States.
 Three members of the Lillelid family were killed on April 6, 1997.
 Vidar Lillelid (aged 34), Delfina Lillelid (aged 28), their daughter Tabitha (aged 6), and son Peter (aged 2) were shot on a deserted rural road near Baileyton after a carjacking committed by a group of youths.
 Vidar and Delfina were found dead at the scene, while Tabitha died after being transported to the hospital.
 Peter survived, but, as a result of the shooting, was left with disabilities.
 Six young people from Kentucky, including two minors, were convicted of felony murder for the three deaths.
 Each received three life sentences, and an additional sentence of 25 years for the attempted murder of Peter.

 Background

-Vidar Lillelid grew up in Bergen, Norway, and in 1985 moved to the United States.
-In 1989, Vidar married Delfina Zelaya, a first-generation Honduran-American from New York City, whom he had met through their common involvement in the Jehovah's Witnesses..
-Vidar and Delfina would have two children: Tabitha, born in 1990, and Peter, born in 1995.
+Vidar Lillelid was born and raised in Bergen, Norway.
+He moved to the United States in 1985.
+In 1989, Vidar married Delfina Zelaya, a first-generation Honduran American from New York City, whom he had met through their common involvement in the Jehovah's Witnesses.
+Vidar and Delfina had two children: Tabitha, born on October 30, 1990, and Peter, born on March 3, 1995; both had dual Norwegian and American citizenship.